Omni Calculator logo

 If you choose the "multiple numbers" option in the "Generate" field, input how many numbers you need, and you'll see a sequence of random numbers.

-In the advanced mode, you can also choose whether you want to allow duplicates in the random list and whether you want the results to be sorted (from smallest to largest).
+You can also choose whether you want to allow duplicates in the random list and whether you want the results to be sorted (from smallest to largest).

 Possible applications of the random number picker